oceanprotocol/contracts/README.md

-### What's New
+### New Features

-- Base IP is now represented by an NFT, from which a datapublisher can deploy multiple ERC20s representing different type of access for the same dataset.
+- Base IP is now represented by an NFT, from which a datapublisher can create multiple ERC20s representing different type of access for the same dataset.
 (Link to NFT blog)

-- Rug pulls in Datatoken Pools are avoided thanks to an automated datatoken Staking and Vesting contract which helps with the initial DTs distribution and price stability.
+- An automated Datatoken Staking and Vesting contract helps with the initial DTs distribution and price stability.
+Good bye rug pulls!
 More info on how it works: (link to Side staking blog)

-- Help Ocean Community monetization: if Ocean is not the basetoken, Ocean Community will receive 1% swap fee on pools or fixed price exchange.
-Detailed information: (link to blog post on Ocean community monetization)
+- Help Ocean Community monetization: if Ocean or allied tokens are not the basetoken, Ocean Community will receive 1% swap fee on pools or fixed price exchange.
+More details here: (link to blog post on Ocean community monetization)

 #### Flexibility

-- Advanced fee structure both for Markets and Provider. (link to fee post/docs)
+- Introduce an advanced Fee Structure both for Market and Provider runners. (add link to fee post/docs when available)

 - Roles Administration: there are now multiple roles for a more flexible administation both at NFT and ERC20 levels.